Ticket #22 (closed defect: fixed)

 committed less specific (and hopefully more robust) channel matching via [391].

-Changed 2 years ago by Electicore
+comment:4 Changed 13 years ago by Electicore

-• keywords NXROAcYUzEPGXJ added
+Keywords: NXROAcYUzEPGXJ added

 Note: See TracTickets for help on using tickets.